Updated Sept. 24, 2020

 You can see sample ballots here.
 An informed electorate is good for democracy; if you need more information about Nebraska’s political parties and their candidates, you can check out the candidate pages on the state’s Democratic, Republican and Libertarian websites.
 You can also learn more about the offices and measures you’re voting on at Civic Nebraska’s Decoding The 2020 Ballot.

 I want to vote early but I’d like to do it in person.
 Can I still do that?

 Yes.
 All county election offices are expected to be open for early in-person voting starting Oct.
 5. Find the address of your county’s election office here.

 Where do I go on Election Day to vote?

-Head to your polling station from 8 a.m. to 8 p.m. if you’re in the eastern part of the state that is in Central Standard Time, or 7 a.m. to 7 p.m. if you’re in the western part of the state that is in Mountain Standard Time.
+If you choose to vote in person this year, you can head to your polling station from 8 a.m. to 8 p.m. if you’re in the eastern part of the state that is in Central Time, or 7 a.m. to 7 p.m. if you’re in the western part of the state that is in Mountain Time.

 I can’t remember where my polling place is.
 Is there a way to double-check beforehand?

 I have to work all day on Election Day.
 Is there any way I can get time off to vote?

 Yes.
 Nebraska law allows workers time off to vote in certain circumstances.
 If you are scheduled to work the 12 hours on Nov.
 3 when the polls are open, you can take up to two consecutive hours off to vote.
 If you apply for this time off before or even on Election Day, your employer can’t punish you or subtract wages on account of your absence.
 Under the law, your employer is also entitled to specify the hours when you can be gone from work to vote.
 Work with your employer to ensure you get to the polls – it’s your right.